joshmarinacci/webxr-workshop-intro/part1/instructions.md

 ```

 Note that the patch will not work without the `window.debug` line placed *before* the
 code imports.
-This lets aframe-xr.js patch certain parts of aframe to enable WebXR.
+This lets `aframe-xr.js` patch certain parts of A-Frame to enable WebXR.
 Eventually WebXR will be integrated directly into AFrame and these patches will no longer
 be needed.

-Since we want the camera view of reality to be visible, remove the sky and
+Since we want the camera view of reality to be visible, __remove the sky and
-plane elements from the scene.
+plane elements from the scene__.
 This leaves only the cube.

 ## anchoring the cube